 - Our RN also offers unequaled training to our caregivers.
 That elevates the standard of our care.

-- The state Department of Health and Human Services, the entity that licenses us says that we must offer two in-service trainings annually to our caregivers.
+- The state Department of Health and Human Services, the entity that licenses us suggests that we offer two in-service trainings annually to our caregivers.
 We offer three.
 That elevates the standard of our care.

 - We can’t forget our 24-hour line.
-Although most services say that they have a 24-hour line, ours is manned by a trained, professional care-coordinator – 24 hours per day, 365 days per year.
+Although most services say that they can be reached around the clock, our phone line is manned by a trained, professional care-coordinator – 24 hours per day, 365 days per year.
 There is never a voice-mail message, or an answering service.
 Your call will be answered by someone who knows the assignment, knows the caregiver and who can offer professional help quickly.
 That elevates the standard of our care.

 - We handle all scheduling and communicate any necessary changes immediately.
 The depth and breadth of our caregiver pool result in an amazing flexibility with staffing.
 We aren’t perfect, but we rarely, ever disappoint.
-That elevates the standard of our care.
+That, also, elevates the standard of our care.

 Give us a call at 713-686-2233.